TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-protocol.rst

 .. class:: Protocol(BaseProtocol)

-   The base class for implementing streaming protocols (TCP, Unix sockets, etc).
+   The base kundi for implementing streaming protocols (TCP, Unix sockets, etc).

 .. class:: BufferedProtocol(BaseProtocol)

-   A base class for implementing streaming protocols with manual control of the receive buffer.
+   A base kundi for implementing streaming protocols with manual control of the receive buffer.

 .. class:: DatagramProtocol(BaseProtocol)

-   The base class for implementing datagram (UDP) protocols.
+   The base kundi for implementing datagram (UDP) protocols.

 .. class:: SubprocessProtocol(BaseProtocol)

-   The base class for implementing protocols communicating with child processes (unidirectional pipes).
+   The base kundi for implementing protocols communicating with child processes (unidirectional pipes).